 If a hip replacement should fail early, patients often file hip replacement lawsuits seeking compensation for the out-of-pocket medical costs and lost wages, and pain and suffering they may have been caused as a result of their situation.

 Individuals who suffered complications related to any of the following hip replacement components may be eligible to file a lawsuit:

-DePuy Orthopaedics is currently facing thousands of lawsuits over two of its hip replacement devices.
+DePuy Orthopaedics is currently facing thousands of lawsuits over two of its metal-on-metal hip replacement devices.
 The first is its DePuy ASR Hip Replacement System, which was recalled in August 2010 due to excessively high failure rates discovered in Europe.
 Plaintiffs in these cases, many of which are currently pending in a multidistrict litigation underway in the U.S. District Court, Northern District of Ohio similarly accuse the Johnson & Johnson subsidiary of failing to warn about risks associated with the ASR’s all-metal design.
 Claimants say this may result in the build-up of metallic debris in the blood stream, which can lead to complications.
 In November 2013, manufacturers of the ASR hip proposed a settlement that would resolve approximately 8,000 claims over the device, court documents indicate.

 Thousands of lawsuits have also been filed over a version of the DePuy Pinnacle Hip Replacement that incorporates a metal Ultamet liner.
 Manufactured in 2005, this device has not been subject to a recall but has been associated with similar complications to the ASR.
 The all-metal Pinnacle hip was approved via the U.S. Food and Drug Administration (FDA)’s 510(k) process, which allows a product to bypass clinical human testing in order to receive market clearance.